 An explosion of resources in the past decade has provided valuable assistance for LGBTQIA+ individuals and communities seeking to reconcile their sexual and relational identities with their identities as faithful followers of Christ.
 While there have been faithful Christians exploring the implications of following Christ as a LGBTQIA+ person for over half a century, in the past few years the books on reconciling one’s faith and sexuality are coming out almost too fast to read.
 [The Resource pages are currently under reconstruction but will list as many of these as is practical.]
 A quick search on the hashtag #faithfullylgbt produces an endless string of individuals and organizations living out their lives at the intersection of sexuality and faith—as well as other intersections too numerous to mention.
-In the midst of this wealth of resources, one question seems (with a few, notable exceptions) to go unspoken and unanswered: “As I integrate my sexual and relational identity with my identity in Christ, what do I do about sex?“
+Amid this wealth of resources, one question seems (with a few, notable exceptions) to go unspoken and unanswered: “As I integrate my sexual and relational identity with my identity in Christ, what do I do about sex?“

 So, What About Sex?